When you see a neighborhood for the first time, the most important thing

 Notable & Unique: Car Ownership

-exclusive analysis shows that the Whistler St / Mount Cavalry Ave neighborhood has
+the Whistler St / Mount Cavalry Ave neighborhood have a highly unusual car ownership.

 22.3% of the households in this neighborhood don't own a car at